ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

 9. After you log in for the first time, reset the password.
 Make a note of the new password.
 Then, log in with the new password.
 10. Select **Option 2 (Configure Network Settings)** and press Enter.
 11. On the next screen, select **Option 2** to configure the static network for Zerto.
-12. In the Zerto VM console, enter the new IP address for Zerto from the management network that you received from IBM Support.
-Then, press Enter.
+12. In the Zerto VM console, enter the new IP address for Zerto from the management network that you received from {{site.data.keyword.IBM_notm}} Support.
+Then, press enter.
 13. Enter the **mask** value in **Subnet Mask**, the **gateway** value in **IP4V Gateway**, and the **dns** value in **DNS name server 1**.
 If you have two values in the **dns** section, enter the other value in the next prompt or enter `NA`.
 14. Review the summary details and enter `y` if all information is correct.
 Then, restart the system.
 15. After system restart, log in with the following username and password: